 Indicators related to water and waste are taken into account with the investment waste management plan and other site agreements.
 The manager ensures that the waste is handled accordingly and that no emissions to water are caused.

 Indicators related to social and employee matters are taken into account with the manager's policies, KYC process, construction and operation agreements.
-The fund does not have direct employees.
+It is worth noting that neither the fund nor the investee companies have direct employees.